diegodamian02/crypto-price-tracker/README.md

 📜 License

 🦖 I wasn't able to figure out how to use Docusaurus but hopefully one day I'll learn.

-This project is licensed under the MIT License.
+The gitignore was not able to ignore the node_modules packages, files were too heavy causing a rejection to push to my repository

 Made with ❤️ by Diego Damian 🚀